 Basic SSO Troubleshooting

 We provide an error page each time Uptime.com encounters an SSO error.
-This roadmap is intended to provide a set of troubleshooting steps you can take depending on the error screen you may encounter during setup.
+This section is intended to provide a set of troubleshooting steps you can take depending on the error screen you may encounter during setup.

 We first suggest checking that each value from the above steps have been entered correctly within your IdP configuration.
 The three most common IdP configuration errors when using SSO with Uptime.com are: